Vexfrow/Light-UP/README.md

 An unnumbered black cell may have any number of light bulbs adjacent to it, or none.
 Bulbs placed diagonally adjacent to a numbered cell do not contribute to the bulb count.

-## How to start the programm
+## Download
-You just need to download the ZIP, then to compile and execute the "GUIStarter.java" class.
+You just need to download the JAR from [this link](https://mega.nz/file/QPMnkZzL#Rn1Yo4PHYkSw5Vlzo_gC9re9RTKLlVHgjXW7pgFQMSc).